for-giobbe/PAINT/markdowns/part_1.md

 grep "aligned concordantly 0 times;" reads/crema_ref/*log
 ```

-In vicia libraries now range from 44.4 to 19.1 million read pairs but this should'nt be a problem because it is commonly accepted that normalization will
+In vicia cleaned libraries range from 44.4M to 19.1M read pairs

+but this should'nt be a problem because it is commonly accepted that normalization will
 properly account for library differences of 2X _circa_.

 Moreover we we can see now there is a single GC peak, implying that rRNAs were the major source of contamination and that we managed to succesfully remove that!
 I think this is the correct approach, as it rapresents a non-biological signal which - if removed - won't bias downstream expression analyses.

-In crema everything looks fine.
+In crema cleaned libraries range from 13.5M to 14.7M read pairs, with an overall alignment rate inbetween 1.54% and 0.19%

 ---